informaticapau/cibertutor/README.md

 A [Dockerfile](Dockerfile) is provided if you want to deploy the project yourself.

-If you want to run the application inside your own host you can follow this steps:
+If you want to run the application inside your own host, you can follow this steps:

 1. Clone the respository.
 2. [ Optional ] Create an virtual environment.
    - Create a directory `.venv` inside the `src/` directory.
-3. Install the dependecies from `src/Pipfile`.
+3. Install the dependencies from `src/Pipfile`.
    - `pipenv install` can be used to install them inside the virtual environment.
 4. Create a `.env` file with the following content:
    - `PHISHING_QUIZ_EMAILS="path/to/file/phishing_quiz/emails.yml"`